SillyScarly/ProxyScraper/README.md

 Step 3: Pip install these requirements in cmd "pip install colorama" "pip install pyfiglet"

-Step 4: Extract the ProxyScraper.zip file

-Step 5: After installing the required modules and extracting the folder, Open the ProxyScraper.zip file and run main.py
+Step 4: After installing the required modules, run main.py

-Step 6: Once application is open, press enter and the application will either close or stay open
+Step 5: Once application is open, press enter and the application will either close or stay open

-Step 7: Check your folder that contains the main.py application and your proxies will be there ready for use!
+Step 6: Check your folder that contains the main.py application and your proxies will be there ready for use!

-Step 8: Enjoy!!!
+Step 7: Enjoy!!!

 Discord : SillyScarly#0001
 ---------------------------------------------------------------